co1acraftalt/dind/README.md

 ### What regions are available for my GitHub Codespaces?

-Your GitHub Codespaces is deployed to one of several Microsoft Azure regions.
+Your GitHub Codespaces is deployed to one of several Microsoft Azure regions based on the location of your IP address.

 Below are the different Microsoft Azure regions available for your GitHub Codespaces: